Psalms For Life

 Summon your power, God!

-It’s easy to blame God for not caring about the evil ravaging our world.
-But David assures us he’s come to live among his people, is powerful, and has determined to bless the weak and set the world to rights.
+It’s easy to blame God for allowing evil to ravage our world.
+But David tells us he’s come to live among his people, is powerful, and has determined to bless the weak and set the world to rights.

 For the worship leader.
 A David psalm, a song.